 Tips for good research questions

-Crafting a good research inquiry is a critical step in conducting a successful research project, as we have learned.
+Crafting a good research enquiry is a critical step in conducting a successful research project, as we have learnt.
 The selection of successful research topics is crucial for guiding the direction of a study and ensuring that the research addresses relevant issues within the field.
 Here are some general tips to help you develop a strong research question.

 - Be specific and clear: A good question should allow for focused study and straightforward answers.
 Avoid being broad or vague since this could lead to a sprawling investigation.